Tree Trimming Training Programs

 - ISA Board Certified Master Arborist

-For example, the certified arborist exam might include topics such as tree biology, urban forestry, pruning, diagnosis and soil management.
+Certification exam content varies by designation.
+For example, the certified arborist exam might include topics such as tree biology, urban forestry, pruning, diagnosis, and soil management.
 Exam content for the utility specialist exam may include topics such as electric utility pruning, storm response, electrical knowledge, customer relations and integrated vegetation management.

 Interested candidates can complete a paper-based or computer-based exam.
 The paper-based exam is taken at a predetermined time and location, and exam results are received in 4-6 weeks.
 The computer-based exam lets students choose their own date and location, but they are required to pay an additional administrative fee.
 Students completing the computer-based exam receive their test results immediately.